 The first thing to figure out is what is being offered.
 While the "what" can be special offers, flash sales, purchase reminders, etc. Mobile campaigns can also be effective when simply alerting people in the area of relevant products, services, events, or venues they may be interested in.

-Make mobile an integral part of the customer experience using three different tactics:
+Make mobile an integral part of the customer experience using different marketing campaigns:

-Not every product or service is going to be something that can be promoted effectively with a location-based campaign, so gathering information about the behavior of existing customers is crucial.
-For instance, if a business is getting a lot of mobile app activity among its users, location-based campaigns will likely be effective.
+Not every product or service is going to be something that can be promoted effectively with a location-based campaign.
+For instance, an employment app can generate a lot of activity among its users, event-triggered campaigns will likely be more effective.

-In-venue devices, for instance, can measure store activity and provide a better understanding of customer behaviors and preferences.
-With beacons or Wi-Fi based technology, in-store behavior data can be tracked to allow for better re-targeting.
+Using geolocation you can measure store activity and provide a better understanding of customer behaviors and preferences.
 Keeping track of campaign data allows businesses to:

 Measure reached users, opens and conversion rates for your campaigns over a specified time period.